k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 **The plugins are:**

-* [Reference by Name Comparison](05_relations_creation.md#reference-by-name-comparison) — identifies possible foreign key references between datasets by matching field names, and then creates corresponding *refersTo* relations.
+* [Reference by Name Comparison](05_relations_creation.md#reference-by-name-comparison) - identifies possible foreign key references between datasets by matching field names, and then creates corresponding *refersTo* relations.
-* [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) — identifies possible foreign key references between datasets by analyzing JOIN statements in the provided SQL file, and then creates corresponding *refersTo* relations.
+* [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) - identifies possible foreign key references between datasets by analyzing JOIN statements in the provided SQL file, and then creates corresponding *refersTo* relations.
 This plugin is available starting from Fabric V8.3.
-* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) — identifies possible foreign key references between datasets by analyzing data in fields' columns, and then creates the *refersTo* relations.
+* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) - identifies possible foreign key references between datasets by analyzing data in fields' columns, and then creates the *refersTo* relations.
 This plugin is available starting from Fabric V8.3.

 ## Reference by Name Comparison

 The purpose of the **Reference by Name Comparison** plugin (formerly known as *Metadata Logical Reference*) is to identify possible foreign key references between datasets by matching field names and to create *refersTo* relations.
 This plugin is useful in cases where a source does not have predefined foreign key constraints.
-Note that this plugin is inactive by default and must be manually activated if needed.
+Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.

 The matching algorithm operates by comparing the field names of two datasets at a time.
 Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and the addition of the table name in case the field name is 'ID'.
 For example, the field names customer.ID, CUSTOMER_ID and CustomerID will be normalized to the same value — customerid.